Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 you can revert using the 'Restore default' button in case anything got miss configured.
 All LoRaWAN & other firmware parameters are explained in the following.

-####LoRaWAN network parameters
+#### LoRaWAN network parameters
 A large part of the configuration parameters are used to control the device's usage of LoRaWAN.
-Table 3 lists all of them.
 There are two different ways to use LoRaWAN: over-the-air activation (OTAA) and activation by personalization (ABP).
 Some configuration parameters are only used with one of those methods, others are used for both.

-#####Table 3: LoRaWAN network parameters

 |Name|Type|Used|Description|
 |-|-|-|-|